Tribunal administratif du logement

 30 days

-It is important to note that, as with any other judgment, a decision by the Tribunal must be executed within 10 years of the date on which it is rendered.
-The creditor's right is prescribed (extinguished) if that time is allowed to lapse.
+Note that a decision by the Tribunal administratif du logement, like any other judgment, can only be executed within 10 years of the date on which it is rendered.
+The creditor’s right is prescribed (extinguished) if that time is allowed to lapse.

-Before initiating the procedure for executing a decision ordering a debtor to pay a sum of money, and to avoid unnecessary fees and steps, the creditor should have some basic information about the debtor, such as the debtor's sources of income, the type of property in the debtor's possession and whether it is worth seizing.
+Before the creditor initiates the procedure to execute a decision ordering the debtor to pay a sum of money, they will avoid unnecessary expenses and steps if they have some basic information about the debtor, such as the debtor’s sources of income, the type of property they possess, and whether the property is worth seizing.

-To obtain the compulsory execution of a decision, the applicant-creditor provides a bailiff with the instructions for execution and the decision, and pays the bailiff the amount required for the execution.
-The bailiff then completes a notice of execution, files it at the office of the Court of Québec with a copy of the decision, and serves it on the defendant-debtor.
+To force the execution of a decision, the creditor provides a bailiff with the decision and the instructions for execution and pays them the amount required for the execution.
+After they receive the instructions, the bailiff completes a notice of execution, files the notice in the office of the Court of Québec with a copy of the decision and serves the notice to the debtor.

-However, if another creditor has already sought the compulsory execution of a decision for another judgment against the same debtor, the instructions for execution must then be provided to the bailiff who is already responsible for the case.
+However, if another creditor has already sought the forced execution of another judgment against the same debtor, the execution instructions must be given to the bailiff who is already responsible for the case.

-A small claim is an application the sole object of which is to recover $15,000 or less.
-For example, a claim for $5 000 in unpaid rent is a small claim, whereas an application to resiliate a lease accompanied by a claim for the recovery of $5 000 in unpaid rent is not.
+A small claim is an application whose sole object is the recovery of an amount of money of $15,000 or less (not including interest).
+For example, a claim for $5,000 in unpaid rent is a small claim, whereas an application to terminate a lease accompanied by a claim for $5,000 in unpaid rent is not.

 In the case of a small claim before the Tribunal administratif du logement, the creditor can proceed as was explained in the previous section.

-Moreover, if the only execution measure planned is garnishment of the debtor’s income (garnishing wages), the applicant-creditor can prepare the notice of execution without the services of a bailiff.
-The notice is then filed at the office of the Court of Québec (Small Claims Division), signed by the court clerk, and notified on the debtor and garnishee by the creditor.
-The court clerk can assist the creditor with the execution of the judgment.
+Furthermore, if the only measure taken to execute a decision is the seizure of the debtor’s income (garnishment of wages) that is in the possession of a third party (seizure in the hands of a third person), the creditor may draw up the notice of execution themselves, without having to retain a bailiff.
+The notice is then filed in the office of the Court of Québec (Small Claims Division) and signed by the court clerk, and the creditor then notifies the debtor and the third party.
+The court clerk may assist the creditor in the execution of the judgment.

-If the applicant-creditor decides to proceed with the preparation of the notice of execution on his or her own, administration of the income seized is entrusted to the court clerk of the Court of Québec, including its receipt and distribution.
+If the creditor decides to draw up the notice of execution themselves, the administration of the seized income, including its receipt and distribution, is entrusted to the clerk of the Court of Québec.

-The costs for the bailiff or court clerk paid by the applicant-creditor for the execution of a judgment may be claimed from the debtor, within the limits set by the tariffs prescribed for that purpose.
-On execution, the debt is payable immediately by the debtor.
+The fees for execution paid to the bailiff or clerk by the creditor may be claimed from the debtor, up to the maximum rates set for such fees.
+This debt is immediately payable by the debtor upon execution.

-For this method of execution, the name and full address of the employer of the party against whom a decision was rendered is required.
-However, the full salary cannot be seized from the employer; only part of it may be seized and the amount varies according to the debtor's income and the number of dependants.
+For this method, you need the name and full address of the employer of the party the decision was rendered against.
+Note that the full salary cannot be seized from the employer; only part of it may be seized, and the amount varies based on the debtor’s income and the number of dependants they have.

-Any sum owed to the party against whom a decision was rendered may be seized (other than amounts covered by the exceptions or restrictions provided for by law).
-The names and addresses of the persons who owe the amounts must be provided; the amounts can then be seized directly from the persons concerned.
+Any amounts owing to the party the decision was rendered against may be seized, other than amounts covered by the exceptions or restrictions provided for by law.
+You need the names and addresses of the persons owing these amounts; the amounts can then be seized directly from these persons.

-Other items that cannot be seized include family portraits, papers and other documents, as well as medals and other decorations.
+Other items that cannot be seized include family papers and portraits, medals and other decorations.

 If the debtor has movable property at the residence of another person, the movable property at that residence can be seized.

-If a decision orders the eviction of the lessee and the other occupants of a dwelling and they refuse to comply, the lessor may instruct the bailiff to proceed with the eviction from the dwelling.
-A notice of execution for the eviction of a lessee and the other occupants must be served by the bailiff at least five days previously.
-That notice informs the lessee that he or she must remove the movable property within the time period indicated or pay the costs incurred to have it done, failing which the movable property will be considered to have been abandoned.
-The bailiff may then sell the movable property in favour of the lessor-creditor, give it to a charitable organization or, if it cannot be given away, dispose of it otherwise at his or her discretion.
+If a decision orders the eviction of the lessee and other occupants of a dwelling and they refuse to comply, the lessor may instruct the bailiff to proceed with their eviction.
+A notice of execution involving the eviction of a lessee and other occupants must be served by the bailiff at least five days before the execution.
+The notice orders the lessee to remove all movable property within a specified time limit or pay the costs incurred for its removal and informs the lessee that if they fail to comply, the movable property will be deemed to have been abandoned.
+The bailiff may then sell the movable property for the creditor (lessor), give it away to a charity, or otherwise dispose of it as the bailiff sees fit if it cannot be given away.

-In all cases, the bailiff is authorized by law to use the force necessary to carry out an eviction, while complying with the required procedures.
+In all cases, the bailiff is authorized by law to use whatever force is necessary to carry out an eviction, provided that they comply with the required formalities.

-A debtor may oppose a compulsory eviction, as the case may be, for example, to have it cancelled or to have excluded a part of the property the bailiff is preparing to seize.
-It is then up to the Court to rule on the merits of the opposition.
+The debtor can contest the forced execution of a decision where applicable – for example, if they wish to annul the seizure or have a part of the property that the bailiff is preparing to seize excluded.
+In such cases, it will be up to the Court of Québec to rule on the merits of the contestation.

-Note: When a decision resiliates the lease for non-payment of the rent and if the lessee has paid the rent that is due, the costs and interest before the decision, the plaintiff cannot undertake the eviction procedure.
+Note: If the decision terminates the lease due to non payment of rent and the lessee pays the rent owing, the costs and the interest before the decision is rendered, the lessor cannot initiate eviction proceedings.